-Recognition is important to young boys.
-The Cub Scouting advancement plan provides fun for the boys, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with boys on advancement projects.
+Recognition is important.
+The Cub Scouting advancement plan provides fun for the youth, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with youth on advancement projects.

 After achieving their Bobcat rank, Cub Scouts complete a series of Adventures to earn each new rank.

-The first rank that every boy must earn when entering the Cub Scouting Program is the Bobcat rank.
+The first rank that everyone must earn when entering the Cub Scouting Program is the Bobcat rank.

 Every new scout learns:

-The Tiger program is for first-grade (or age 6) boys and their adult partners.
+The Tiger program is for first-grade (or age 6) children and their adult partners.

 Tiger Adventures introduce scouts to:

-The Wolf program is for boys who have completed first grade (or are age 7).
+The Wolf program is for children who have completed first grade (or are age 7).

 Wolf Adventures introduce scouts to:

-The Bear rank is for boys who have completed second grade (or are age 8).
+The Bear rank is for children who have completed second grade (or are age 8).

 Bear Adventures require scouts to:

-The Webelos program is for boys who have completed third grade (or are age 9).
+The Webelos program is for children who have completed third grade (or are age 9).

 The Arrow of Light Award is the highest rank in Cub Scouting.

-Upon receiving their Arrow of Light awards, scouts bridge to Boy Scouts, where their scouting adventures continue!
+Upon receiving their Arrow of Light awards, scouts bridge to Scouts, where their scouting adventures continue!